 If the victim's wrongful conduct contributed significantly to provoking the offense behavior, the court may reduce the sentence below the guideline range to reflect the nature and circumstances of the offense.
-In deciding the extent of a sentence reduction, the court should consider:
+In deciding whether a sentence reduction is warranted, and the extent of such reduction, the court should consider the following:

-- (a) the size and strength of the victim, or other relevant physical characteristics, in comparison with those of the defendant; - (b) the persistence of the victim's conduct and any efforts by the defendant to prevent confrontation; - (c) the danger reasonably perceived by the defendant, including the victim's reputation for violence; - (d) the danger actually presented to the defendant by the victim; and - (e) any other relevant conduct by the victim that substantially contributed to the danger presented.
+- (1) The size and strength of the victim, or other relevant physical characteristics, in comparison with those of the defendant. - (2) The persistence of the victim's conduct and any efforts by the defendant to prevent confrontation. - (3) The danger reasonably perceived by the defendant, including the victim's reputation for violence. - (4) The danger actually presented to the defendant by the victim. - (5) Any other relevant conduct by the victim that substantially contributed to the danger presented. - (6) The proportionality and reasonableness of the defendant's response to the victim's provocation.

-Victim misconduct ordinarily would not be sufficient to warrant application of this provision in the context of offenses under Chapter Two, Part A.3 (Criminal Sexual Abuse).
+Victim misconduct ordinarily would not be sufficient to warrant application of this provision in the context of offenses under Chapter Two, Part A, Subpart 3 (Criminal Sexual Abuse).
 In addition, this provision usually would not be relevant in the context of non-violent offenses.
 There may, however, be unusual circumstances in which substantial victim misconduct would warrant a reduced penalty in the case of a non-violent offense.
 For example, an extended course of provocation and harassment might lead a defendant to steal or destroy property in retaliation.